-Appraised value is different than the assessed value and market value.
+The appraised value is different than the assessed value and market value.
 It is a valuation that is given by a licensed appraiser who has performed an appraisal on a property.
-Appraisals are most often ordered by a prospective lender that is giving a home buyer a home loan or has been contacted by a homeowner to refinance a an exiting mortgage.
-To the bank who ordered the appraisal, the appraised value determines the maximum value a property has when it calculates the loan-to-value (LTV) ratios.
-An appraisal should closely calculate fair market value, but unlike another common misconception, there is not one appraised value on a home.
+Appraisals are most often ordered by a prospective lender that is giving a home buyer a home loan or has been contacted by a homeowner to refinance an existing mortgage.
+To the bank that ordered the appraisal, the appraised value determines the maximum value a property has when it calculates the loan-to-value (LTV) ratios.
+An appraisal should closely calculate the fair market value, but unlike another common misconception, there is not one appraised value on a home.
 Similar to real estate agents, five different appraisers could have five different opinions on a property’s value.

 How Assessed Value and Market Value Differ

 While market value tends to fluctuate based on recent sales, market conditions, and other factors, tax assessments have little or no correlation to the market value of the home.
 It is not unusual to see some homes with an assessed value thousands of dollars higher or lower than their market value.